 It’s frustrating trying to look after your parents’ wellbeing from a distance.
-When you’re not local to the Melbourne region, engaging a home care advocate like Empower Aged Care gives you the confidence of having an expert navigating the home-based aged care system for you.
+When you’re not local to the Melbourne or Geelong region, engaging a home care advocate like Empower Aged Care gives you the confidence of having an expert navigating the home-based aged care system for you.
 You’ll have one point of contact, dedicated to creating a home care solution so your parents can live well at home for longer.

 Don’t worry about trying to work out the ‘system’ because we will simplify it for you.

 - meet seniors in their own home to determine what they are eligible for and make recommendations specific to their situation.